How to Prune Hybrid Tea Roses

 Know your goals, and get started

 If you were happy with the growth that your rose had last year, your cuts should ensure that the plant does the same this year.
+Prune in late winter or early spring, after the worst of winter but before the plant puts on new growth.

 To begin, remove the upper branches to get access to the rose’s interior architecture.
 Make sure your canes are strong to support the new growth to come this year.